rahulk0407/Rahul_PORTFOLIO/README.md

 		- [ML with Decision Trees and Random Forests](https://github.com/sajal2692/data-science-portfolio/blob/master/ML%20Micro%20Projects/Machine%20Learning%20with%20Decision%20Trees%20and%20Random%20Forests.ipynb): Using Decision Trees and Random Forests to predict whether a lender will pay their loan back.
 Uses publically available data from LendingClub.com
 		- [Movie Recommendations using Recommender Systems](https://github.com/sajal2692/data-science-portfolio/blob/master/ML%20Micro%20Projects/Recommender%20Systems%20with%20Python.ipynb): A micro project to build a recommendation system that makes movie recommendations based on user review similarities.

-	- __R__
-		- [ML Logistic Regression](http://rpubs.com/sajal_sharma/micro_logistic): Predicting salary class of a person using logistic regression.
-		- [ML Decision Trees and Random Forests](http://rpubs.com/sajal_sharma/micro_dt_rf): Using Decision Trees and Random Forests to classify schools as Private or Public.

-I also dabble in all other kinds of technology.
-You can find a general portfolio [here](https://github.com/sajal2692/general-portfolio/blob/master/README.md).